 Pupil attendance is vital to a successful education in primary school as this is the foundation for lifelong learning.
 Missing lessons makes it more difficult for your child to make good or better progress as they will have gaps in their learning.

-In an attempt to motivate pupils to increase their attendance the PTA have decided to run an ATTENDANCE INCENTIVE giving all those pupils with an attendance of 98% and above the opportunity to be entered into a draw to reward their effort and determination at the end of the school year for a chance to
+To support the school to motivate pupils to increase their attendance the PTA have decided to fund one ATTENDANCE INCENTIVE giving all those pupils with an attendance of 98% and above the opportunity to be entered into a draw to reward their effort and determination at the end of the school year for a chance to

 Fixed Penalties for